top of page

 and was a finalist and winner of the Paul J. Bourret Memorial Award for Best Performance of the Test Piece at the 2018 Shean Piano Competition.

-A recipient of a Joseph-Armand Bombardier SSHRC award for his studies of the Russian-American piano composer Leo Ornstein, he is continuing this research while pursuing a Doctorate of Musical Arts at the University of Toronto.
-Formerly a student of the late acclaimed pedagogue Marietta Orlov, he now studies with Lydia Wong.
+A recipient of a Joseph-Armand Bombardier SSHRC award for his studies of the Russian-American piano composer Leo Ornstein, he recently published his dissertation "Dissonance Reimagined: Tone Clusters in Leo Ornstein's Early Piano Music" while completing a Doctorate of Musical Arts at the University of Toronto.
+Formerly a student of the late acclaimed pedagogue Marietta Orlov, he has also studied with Lydia Wong, Ilya Poletaev, and James Hibbard.
 Bryn received his Bachelor and Masters of Music degrees from Western University and McGill University respectively.

-Also a dedicated teacher, Bryn teaches at the Lane School of Music in Toronto, and also maintains his own private piano studio.
+Also a dedicated teacher, Bryn teaches at the Lane School of Music in Toronto, and maintains his own private piano studio.
+He has given masterclasses at Brandon University and Mt.
+Alison University.

 He operates a YouTube channel dedicated mainly to lesser-known piano repertoire, in score-video format: Amphora Rope.